PolymerSearch/apidocs/source/includes/introduction.md

 # Introduction

-Welcome to the Polymer public API documentation!
-You can use our API to access Polymer API endpoints, that provide various functionality present on our website.
+Welcome to the Polymer Public API documentation!
+Our API allows you to interact with Polymer's endpoints, providing access to various functionalities available on our platform.

-Endpoints description, method, URL, request/response schema, and their description are presented on the left.
-The right side contains example requests (via curl) and responses (in JSON).
-In the future, more endpoints will be added to provide complete access to Polymer database.
+On the left, you'll find detailed information about each endpoint, including descriptions, methods, URLs, and request/response schemas.
+The right side features example requests (via cURL) and corresponding JSON responses.
+We plan to expand this documentation with additional endpoints to offer comprehensive access to the Polymer database.

-If this is your first time reading the docs, check out the Authentication section for obtaining and using API keys.
+If this is your first time using our API, start by reviewing the Authentication section to learn how to obtain and use API keys.

-The Changelog section contains all updates related to this API.
+For updates and changes, refer to the Changelog section.